• Sessions

 • Models: Learn how to build reproducible and tractable models with tidymodels

-• Bayesian analysis: You need to unlearn a lot of what you were taught on statistics, but I’ll help you along and so will rethinking, rstanarm, bayesplot, brms and bayesrules
+• Bayesian analysis: You need to unlearn a lot of what you were taught on statistics, but the Think Bayes session will start you off, and so will rethinking, bayesplot, brms and bayesrules

 📉 R4DEV 📈